Licensing

 Open source

-The cloud service is used to generate or change a business process — not to run one that's already signed off.
+The builder/cloud service is used to generate or change a business process — not to run one that's already signed off.
 If the service were unavailable tomorrow, every signed-off processor keeps running, unchanged, on the open runtime.

 What's open · what's paid